lewis-andy/database/README.md

 2. Open MySQL Workbench

 - Launch MySQL Workbench.
-- Connect to your MySQL Server byu creating or selecting an existing connection.
+- Connect to your MySQL Server by creating or selecting an existing connection.

 3. Create the Database

 - Open the **_FoodDelivery.sql_** file included in this repository.
-- Execute the following commmand to create the database:
+- Execute the following command to create the database:

 ```sql
 CREATE DATABASE Delivery;